 Education and Professional Background

 Pat received a B.S. in Accounting from Colorado State University a while ago.
 He remains an active Certified Public Accountant providing tax and contract Chief Financial Services on a limited basis.

 For 22 years Pat was the owner of Quinn Associates, P.C. a CPA firm in downtown Denver which, at the time he sold the firm in 2010, had ten employees.

 Pat has served as Controller, Chief Financial Officer and a CPA to numerous companies over the years, large and small and private and public.

 Pat has dedicated nearly forty years to community service in Broomfield.
 His passion has always been Broomfield’s open space program having served on Broomfield’s Open Space and Trails Committee for eight years and on the Broomfield Open Space Foundation Board for 12 years.
-He is proud of his involvement in Broomfield’s successful open lands program which now has over 8,000 acres of open lands and hundreds of miles of trails.
+Broomfield’s successful open lands program now has over 8,000 acres of open lands and hundreds of miles of trails.

 He has also served on numerous school and Boulder Valley School District committees over the years.

 Service on Council

 While previously serving as Mayor Pat was a member of the Metro Mayors Caucus, US 36 Mayors and Commissioners Coalition, Metro Area County Commissioners and was a Member of the Metro Mayors FasTracks Task Force.